catalinpit/hashnode/cku8schec0m1ljls1gdhcf2xd.md

 ## Extend Your Blog's Functionality With Hashnode Widgets

 With Hashnode Widgets, you can insert third-party embeds or iframes anywhere in your articles!
-This is powerful way to extend the functionality of your Hashnode blog.
+This is a powerful way to extend the functionality of your Hashnode blog.

 *"Can you give us an example?"* Sure.
 Let's say you have a YouTube channel where you create tech videos.
 With this feature, you can let your blog readers know about your channel by adding a widget inside your articles!